jadames8945/opportunity-intake-chatbot-be/app/FORMATTING.md

 # Code Formatting

-This project uses Black and isort for code formatting, with pre-commit hooks to ensure consistent code style.
+This project uses Black and isort for code formatting, with pre-commit hooks to ensure consistent code style across all backend directories.

 ## Tools Used